lamm-mit/HyperGraphReasoning/README.md

 pip install .
 ```

-See requirements.txt for the full list of packages seen in the approach described in our Methods section (install packages as necessary)
+See requirements.txt for the full list of packages seen in the approach described in our Methods section.

 ***